HomeGuidesReference

 }

-During testing and development, you can opt to hardcode a session token and the merchant’s account number.
-Just remember to scrub placeholder values before going live in production.
-To keep your app secure, never expose sensitive tokens on the front-end.
+You can hardcode a session token and account number while testing, but scrub placeholder values before going live.
+Never expose sensitive tokens on the front-end.

 // TokenizeFragment.kt